 - Continuing focus on body image and appearance.
-Both women and men continue to be concerned with their body image and appearance.
-Additionally, since the emergence of COVID-19, people spend more time viewing their unfiltered, real-time images through videoconferencing which increases the growing demand for aesthetic procedures. - Wide acceptance of aesthetic procedures.
-According to the American Society for Aesthetic Plastic Surgery ("ASAPS"), in 2021, people in the U.S. spent more than \$14.6 billion on combined surgical and non-surgical aesthetic procedures.
-The number of non-surgical procedures has increased, growing 44% from 2020 to 2021, and the number of surgical procedures growing 54% over the same period. - Broader availability of minimally and non-invasive procedures.
+Both women and men continue to be concerned with their body image and appearance. - Wide acceptance of aesthetic procedures.
+According to the American Society for Aesthetic Plastic Surgery ("ASAPS"), in 2022, people in the U.S. spent more than \$11.8 billion on combined surgical and non-surgical aesthetic procedures.
+The number of non-surgical procedures has increased, growing 23% from 2021 to 2022, Nonsurgical procedures were boosted by large increases in infusions, skin treatments, body contouring, and neurotoxins. - Broader availability of minimally and non-invasive procedures.
 Technological developments have resulted in the introduction of a broader range of safe, effective, easy-to-use, and low-cost minimally invasive and non-invasive aesthetic procedures, with fewer side effects.
 This has resulted in wider adoption of aesthetic procedures by practitioners.
-According to the ASAPS, nonsurgical procedures were performed more often in 2021 than surgical procedures.
+According to the ASAPS, nonsurgical procedures were performed more often in 2022 than surgical procedures.
 There has also been a market shift to less invasive hair restoration procedures such as follicular unit extraction ("FUE") surgery which, according to ISHRS, is the most common method among males (75.4%), followed by strip/linear harvesting (21.3%) and combination strip and FUE (3.3%).
 The most common type of procedure among female patients is also FUE (57.0%) followed by strip/linear harvesting (41.7%). - Increased physician focus and changing practitioner economics.
 Managed care and government payor reimbursement restrictions in the United States, and similar payment-related constraints outside of the United States, are motivating practitioners to establish or expand their elective aesthetic practices with procedures that are paid for directly by patients.
 As a result, in addition to traditional aesthetic providers, non-traditional providers have begun to perform these procedures. - Increasingly affordable treatment solutions.
 New, lower cost technologies combined with procedure pricing pressures will broaden the patient population for minimally invasive and non-invasive aesthetic procedures, which we believe will continue to contribute to increased market demand.